EricluvPython/Immet-backend/README.md

 ## Introduction

+Hi!
 This is the backend for Immet, for the Lifelines Hackathon, in the category of Media & Awareness.

 ## Testing scripts